rockettheme/docs/Docs/joomla/extensions/roksprocket/tabs_mode.md

 ![][tabs_1]

 :   1. **Filtered Article List Options** Gives you access to item-specific settings for the articles title, description, image, and link.
-[40%, 50%, sw]
+[50%, 50%, sw]
-    2. **Layout Type** This is where you will select the Layout Mode you wish to use for your RokSprocket Module.
-[38%, 80%, sw]
-    3. **Content Filter Rules** Sets the content filter rules for the module.
+    2. **Content Filter Rules** Sets the content filter rules for the module.
 [50%, 78%, sw]

 1. The **Filtered Article List** gives you access to item-specific settings including: